 After the 1982 transition year, the new FISA “lettered” regulations came into full force; Group A continued on the touring competition of the previous regulations both on and off the asphalt without much fracas, while Group B completely revolutionised the world of rallying with the possibility of bespoke machines, with Group C providing a serious shadow on the track.

-In 1983, Group C took over the world of prototypes, albeit the new category introduced harsh fuel consumption limitations as an attempt at leashing the outlandish engine and turbocharger development as seen in Group 5.
-These limits now also applied to dedicated sports-prototypes such as the ones used in the Group 6 era.
-The biggest rule change came with elimination of road car homologation needed to participate in the merged category thus making Group C upshift towards pure prototypes while circuit racing based on homologated road cars downshifted towards the cheaper to run, yet very competitive, Group A touring car series.
+In 1983, Group C took over the world of prototype racing, albeit the new category introduced harsh fuel consumption limitations as an attempt at leashing the outlandish engine and turbocharger development as seen in the final years of Groups 5 and 6.
+The biggest rule change came with elimination of road car homologation needed to participate in the merged categories thus making Group C upshift towards pure prototypes while circuit racing based on homologated road cars downshifted towards the cheaper to run, yet very competitive, Group A touring car series.

-In contrast, the previous Group 5 cars were allowed to freely compete while their mostly pedestrian and cheaper to produce counterparts were homologated and sold in the showrooms.
-With Group B rules, such brutal and bespoke homologation machines would make no financial sense for manufacturers to attempt selling them as usable road cars.
+In contrast, the previous Group 5 cars were allowed to freely compete while their mostly pedestrian and cheaper to produce counterparts were homologated and sold by the masses.
+With Group B rules, such brutal and bespoke homologation machines would make no financial sense for manufacturers to attempt selling them as affordable and usable road cars.